Prag8855/aab/content/guides/german-health-insurance/for-students.md

 Call_to_action: askOurInsuranceExpert
 ---

-This guide helps you choose the best health insurance for students.
+This guide helps you choose the best student health insurance.
 You need health insurance to apply for a [student visa](/glossary/Student%20visa), and to study at a German university.

 {% include "_blocks/tableOfContents.html" %}